 Though the house is roomy, Nicole’s biggest challenge was designing the space to accommodate a crowd without having it feel like a dorm.
 The solution was a mix of versatile pieces, such as daybeds and sofas with trundles, that could be used for both hanging out and sleeping.
 “We had to be really creative,” she says.
 “Nothing was overcrowded or overdone.”
 She also brought in smart storage pieces that keep toys and outdoor gear from creating clutter.

 At the same time, Nicole had to make the home feel modern and updated but still lived-in.
 “I didn’t want the house to feel brand-new,” she says.
 Mixing in vintage pieces and the clients’ existing collection of art and family photos helped strike the perfect balance and create a timeless look.
 “I tried to create a space that they wouldn’t have to change in 10 years,” Nicole adds.

-Nicole and The Studio team spent a week installing the new pieces and styling the space—just in time for the wedding.
+Nicole and the Interior Design team spent a week installing the new pieces and styling the space—just in time for the wedding.
 “They were thrilled with the transformation,” says Nicole.
 The refreshed lake house can now sleep 18 and is filled with plenty of spots for family members of all ages to kick back and relax.
 With cozy seating, durable materials, and room for all, the home will keep life on the lake stylish for generations to come.

 Nicole wanted the focal point of the “view room” to be the stunning vistas through the floor-to ceiling windows.
 She placed a U-shape sectional that can seat 10 people and sleep 4 facing the windows and added stools and an ottoman for a burst of pattern and as extra spots to perch.